reediculous456/Reediculous-Cogs/verifier/README.md

 - `[p]verifyset setverifiedrole @RoleName`: Sets the role to be granted upon correct answers.
 - `[p]verifyset addquestion "Question" "Answer"`: Adds a question to the verification quiz.
 - `[p]verifyset removequestion <index>`: Removes a question from the verification quiz by its index.
+- `[p]verifyset editquestion <index> "Question" "Answer"`: Edits a question in the verification quiz by its index.
 - `[p]verifyset listquestions`: Lists all verification questions.
 List is deleted after 60 seconds.
 - `[p]verifyset enabled true/false`: Enables or disables the verification process.
 - `[p]verifyset setkickonfail true/false`: Enables or disables kicking users on verification failure.
+- `[p]verifyset setnumquestions <number>`: Sets the number of questions to ask during verification.
+- `[p]verifyset setstickyquestion <index> true/false`: Sets whether a question is sticky or not by its index.
+Sticky questions are always asked first, regardless of number of questions set.

 ## Usage